Biden: Nearly 3M get health coverage during COVID-19 sign-up

 Biden: Nearly 3M get health coverage during COVID-19 sign-upNew

-WASHINGTON (AP) — President Joe Biden says nearly 3 million consumers took advantage of a special six-month period to sign up for private health insurance coverage made more affordable by his COVID-19 relief law.
-Biden ordered the HealthCare.gov marketplace to reopen Feb.
-15 for six months to give people who lost their jobs and health care benefits due to the pandemic the opportunity to buy coverage for themselves and their families.
-Otherwise, they would have had to wait until November, the annual sign-up season for the Affordable Care Act.
-The coverage became more affordable due to enhanced subsidies in Biden’s COVID-19 relief law.
+WASHINGTON (AP) — President Joe Biden says nearly 3 million consumers took advantage of a special six-month period to sign up for subsidized health insurance coverage made more affordable by his COVID-19 relief law.

+He calls that number encouraging and is urging Congress to help keep the trend going by extending the more generous financial assistance.

+Right now, it's available only through the end of next year.
+Biden had ordered the HealthCare.gov marketplace to reopen Feb.
+15 for six months to give people the opportunity to buy private coverage for themselves and their families during the pandemic.